Dogs are social animals and can be very vocal, which can be frustrating if you are a dog owner who wants to get some peace.

 Dogs can sense when their humans are stressed, which can lead to increased barking.

-To create a peaceful environment forย your pup, try things like playing soft music or providing chew toys.
+To create a peaceful environment for your pup, try things like playing soft music or providing chew toys.

 6. Teach your dog the “quiet” command

-This can be a useful tool in many situations, such as when you have company over and your buddy is barking at the door, or when you’re trying to get a good night’s sleep!
+This can be a useful tool in many situations, such as when you have company over and your canine is barking at the door, or when you’re trying to get a good night’s sleep!

 Luckily, it’s not as difficult as it may seem.